serpwings/sphinx-netlify/README.md

-# sphinx-netlify : Minimalistic Example of Hosting Sphinx on Netlify
+# sphinx-netlify : Minimalist Example of Hosting Sphinx on Netlify

 [![Netlify Status](https://api.netlify.com/api/v1/badges/6e617b73-9bc1-453a-b318-564653a46048/deploy-status)](https://app.netlify.com/sites/sphinx-netlify/deploys)

-This repo is a minimalistic working example of delploying Static Sites Generated using Sphinx.
+This repo is a minimalist working example of delploying Static Sites Generated using Sphinx.
 It has been tested with

 1. Python v.
 3.8
 2. sphinx v.
 4.3.1